Lassonde students named global finalists in NASA SpaceApps Global Hackathon aimed at finding COVID-19 Solutions

-The Lassonde Team, aptly named The Event Horizon – in keeping with the space theme – used various political, economic, and societal factors from 21 selected countries to determine a 'golden standard' for handling the pandemic to help limit cases and deaths while also keeping the economy strong.
-The COVID-19 Preparedness Index calculator and website they developed evaluated each country's corresponding dataset (from air pollution, to stock market, to governmental trust and approval ratings) in order to determine this standard.
+The Lassonde Team aptly named The Event Horizon – in keeping with the space theme – used various political, economic, and societal factors from 21 selected countries to determine a ‘golden standard’ for handling the pandemic to help limit cases and deaths while also keeping the economy strong.
+The COVID-19 Preparedness Index calculator and website they developed evaluated each country’s corresponding dataset (from air pollution to the stock market, to governmental trust and approval ratings) in order to determine this standard.

 The team had to consider a variety of factors when developing this proposed standard including carbon monoxide emissions, stock market data, political leadership & approval rating and method of control.